Batch works on any devices that have recent Google Play Services installed, no matter where the app was installed from.

-Yes, we do have a procedure for exporting push tokens on our free and paid plans.
-It implies closing the account at the same time.
-All you need to do is to contact our team.
+Yes, we do have a procedure for exporting push tokens.
+Exporting your push tokens requires a manual intervention from our technical team.
+All you need to do is to contact us.

 Batch automatically takes care of updating/cleaning your users’ tokens so you can just focus on the wording of your next push campaign.